psypanda/hashID/README.md

 hashID
 ======

-identify the different types of hashes used to encrypt data and especially passwords.
+Identify the different types of hashes used to encrypt data and especially passwords.

-this tool replaces [hash-identifier](http://code.google.com/p/hash-identifier/), which is outdated!
+This tool replaces [hash-identifier](http://code.google.com/p/hash-identifier/), which is outdated!

-Usage:
+hashID supports the identification of over 130 unique hash types using regular expressions.
+It is able to identify a single hash or parse a file and identify the hashes within it.
+There is also a php version of hashID available which is easily set up to provide online hash identification.

+_Note: the php version of hashID will only receive regex updates in the future_

+Usage
 ------
 	$ python hashid.py (-i HASH | -f FILE) [-o OUTFILE] [--help] [--version]

-Screenshot:
+Screenshot
 ------
 	$ python hashid.py -i 827ccb0eea8a706c4c34a16891f84e7b
 	Analysing '827ccb0eea8a706c4c34a16891f84e7b'